 Parker Tettleton‘s work is featured in &/or forthcoming from > kill author, Heavy Feather Review, SWINE, The Conium Review & Drupe Fruits, among others.
 His chapbook SAME OPPOSITE is available from Thunderclap Press & a second, GREENS, is due out soon.
 More work & information is here.

-Russ Woods lives in Chicago.
-He co-runs Red Lightbulbs magazine and Love Symbol Press and has been published in PANK, TRNSFR, HTMLgiant and Spork.
-You can download his echapbook, Pictures of Salukis Looking Majestic, from his website: http://solarflareshavebeenknowntocauseheartache.com.
+Sara Woods lives in Chicago.
+She co-runs Red Lightbulbs magazine and Love Symbol Press and has been published in PANK, TRNSFR, HTMLgiant and Spork.
+You can download her echapbook, Pictures of Salukis Looking Majestic, from her website: http://solarflareshavebeenknowntocauseheartache.com.

 Chelsea Whitton‘s poems appear or are forthcoming in Rougarou, Cimarron Review, Metabolism and The Meadowland Review, among others.
 She is currently earning her MFA at The New School and lives in Manhattan.